-One of the most effective means of treatment is physical therapy.
-The most effective therapy is called closed-chain quadriceps strengthening.
+One of the most effective treatments for knee arthritis is physical therapy, specifically closed-chain quadriceps strengthening.
 With this therapy, the foot is planted on the floor to strengthen the large thigh muscles.
 This often improves the way the kneecap moves through the knee joint, decreasing pain and increasing ability to function.

-Weight loss is also a very effective means of dealing with knee arthritis.
-When we speak about weight, we usually speak about the body mass index (BMI), which is a ratio of weight to height that can be calculated using online calculator such as this one.
-People with a body mass index above 30 should consider weight loss to see whether that improves symptoms before embarking on any kind of joint replacement.
+Weight loss can be another a very effective means of dealing with knee arthritis.
+Body mass index (BMI) is a ratio of weight to height that can be calculated using online calculator.
+People with a body mass index above 30 should consider weight loss to see whether that improves symptoms before embarking on joint replacement.

 Steroid injections into the knee are commonly used for knee arthritis treatment.
-Although a very small risk of infection is associated with the injections, they are remarkably effective in relieving pain.
 Unlike steroid pills, they rarely have any major effects on the whole body other than a temporary rise in blood sugar in diabetic patients.

-Anti-inflammatory medications, such as acetaminophen (e.g., Tylenol) and ibuprofen (e.g., Advil), are also very effective at relieving pain.
-For acetaminophen to be effective, patients should take it three times a day.
-For example, patients without liver problems can take two Extra-Strength Tylenol (1000 mg acetaminophen) three times a day to maximize the results.
-Ibuprofen and naproxen can also be used for pain relief as long as patients do not experience stomach problems, such as ulcers or bleeding.
-Excessive use of ibuprofen or naproxen can cause kidney damage, so follow the instructions on the bottle.
+Anti-inflammatory medications, such as acetaminophen (e.g., Tylenol), ibuprofen (e.g., Advil) and naproxen (e.g. Aleve), are also very effective at relieving knee arthritis pain.
+Patients who do not experience stomach problems, such as ulcers or bleeding, can use them for pain relief as long as needed.
+Excessive use of ibuprofen or naproxen can cause kidney damage, so it is important to follow the instructions on the bottle.